-On right side the screen a list of "Related Functional Objects", only functional objects that can be associated with the element based on its physical object mapping, are shown.
+On the right side of the screen a list of "Related Functional Objects", only functional objects that can be associated with the element based on its physical object mapping, are shown.
 The list of functional objects is sorted alphabetically with the areas that have already been selected at the top.
 The check boxes allow the user to include/exclude the functional objects with the element.
 The choices only affect the currently selected architecture.